What Is Business Finance and Why Should Entrepreneurs Invest in Financial Planning?

-Finance is the most crucial aspect of a business.
-Many business owners ignore the importance of and don’t take business finance seriously.
-They don’t have knowledge about business finance and how to manage finance in business.
+Financial plan is the most crucial aspect of a business.
+Many business owners ignore the importance of it and don’t take business finance seriously.
+They don’t have knowledge about entrepreneurial finance and how to manage investment opportunities in business.
 They are not able to manage finance effectively, and that’s why lack behind in business.
-But why do most Entrepreneurs suck at business finance?
+But why do most venture capitalist suck at business finance?

 Do you know what entrepreneurs hate the most other than a boss?

-Bad Finances are the 2nd most essential reasons why a startup fails?
+Bad business strategy are the 2nd most essential reasons why a startup company Venture Capital fails?

 In short, the answer is a BIG YES!!!

 This is a myth that you have to be an Accountant to handle business Venture Capital as a start-up businesses.
 But nothing can be far from the truth!!
 There’s no need for you to go to school and get a finance degree.

 You don’t have to be an expert at it.
 For example, You know how to run, right?
 You didn’t learn running to beat Usain Bolt, isn’t it?
 You know just enough to get it going, the same is with business equity capital.
 So here are a few essential concepts of solid business plan that Venture capital firms should understand in order to budget and manage their start-up capital effectively.